Turkey’s Islamist leader using NATO to get free hand and punish US allies

 SWEDEN, FINLAND NATO BID: OFFICIALS TRAVEL TO TURKEY IN PUSH TO OVERCOME THEIR OBJECTIONS

-Blinken recently made clear the administration's thinking on such an escalation in northern Syria and said the U.S. was against any Turkish incursion, and warned that it could undermine regional stability and give an opportunity to terror groups.
+Blinken recently made clear the administration's thinking on such an escalation in northern Syria and said the U.S. was against any Turkish incursion, warning that it could undermine regional stability and give an opportunity to terror groups.

 "We continue, effectively, to take the fight through partners to Daesh, to ISIS within Syria, and we don't want to see anything that jeopardizes the efforts that are made to continue to keep ISIS in the box that we put it in," said Blinken.